tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - Source: [wikiart.org](https://www.wikiart.org/en/paul-cezanne/house-and-farm-at-jas-de-bouffan-1887)

 Loran's full definition is a bit much, and although he claims that it differs from "the traditional connotation," it looks to be relevant to Mondrian's use of the term nonetheless.
-Importantly, because Mondrian was not a sculptor, and the paintings we're interested in do not contain rounded shapes, it sounds like his use of the term does not constitute "the traditional connotation."
+Importantly, because Mondrian was not a sculptor, and the paintings we're interested in do not contain rounded shapes, it sounds like Mondrian's use of the term does not constitute "the traditional connotation."
 So it looks like we are on the right track!

-Here is the key idea from this definition:
+This sentence, from near the end of his definition, contains the key idea we're looking for:

 > Thus line, plane, volume, color, texture, and so on, are the *plastic means used to build and organize the total space in the picture plane* [p.
 18, emphasis added].

 It turns out that, although my guess regarding the meaning of the term as being, kinda sorta, the "compositon of a painting" was fuzzy, I was pretty close!

-## The Plastic Means Illustrated
+## The Plastic Means Versus Scientific Perspective

 Loran's book includes photographs of Cézanne's motifs, and there are two photographs of this one in section VII, *Problems of Perspective* on page 52.
 The two photographs of this motif included in Loran's book are not the best, and he admits they "make the disappointing and prosaic truth clear enough" [p.
 53].